- Share this article on Facebook

-Twitter fave Shit My Dad Says heads to TV
+Twitter sensation Shit My Dad Says is headed to television.

 CBS has picked up a comedy project based on the Twitter account, which has enlisted more than 700,000 followers since launching in August and has made its creator, Justin Halpern, an Internet star.